 No. Ships dock at Port Zante, so boarding and departing is easy.

-The Eastern Caribbean Dollar (XCD) is official, but U.S. dollars are widely accepted.
+The Eastern Caribbean Dollar (XCD) is the official currency, but U.S. dollars are widely accepted.

-Light clothing, comfortable shoes, sunscreen, and a swimsuit for beach time.
+Light clothing, comfortable shoes, sunscreen, and a swimsuit are ideal for a day ashore.

-Can I visit Nevis during a cruise stop?
+Can you visit Nevis during a cruise stop?

 Yes.
-Ferries run throughout the day, but allow extra time to return.
+Ferries run throughout the day, although it’s wise to allow extra time to return.

 What is the weather like in St. Kitts?

-Warm year-round, usually in the low to high 80s.
-Quick showers are possible, but most days stay sunny.
+The weather stays warm year-round, usually in the low to high 80s.
+Quick showers can occur, but most days remain sunny.

 Pingback: Larry